Digital Xtra Fund’s Board of Trustees is responsible for the strategic management of the charity.

 Kraig Brown joined Digital Xtra Fund from Edinburgh Science where he successfully fundraised for the annual Science Festival as well as Primary and Secondary School STEM outreach programmes.
-He was also a Project Lead helping develop their inaugural STEM careers event, Careers Hive.
 He has a background in both the private and third sector working for a wide range of organisations from SME’s to multi-nationals.